kean/Nuke/Tests/DefectRepros/DETAILS.md

 - The repro's "expected" (frame 0, full playback) comes from the loose wording "whatever is already playing" in the NukeUI doc and in the internal leadingIndex() comment.
 The rest of the contract and the browser model point the other way.
 The cited sharing test only covers a player that has not started; it says nothing about finished players.

 Two narrower problems are real but are not this report:
 - The joining player never displays the frame it starts on, so an AnimatedImageView keeps its poster (frame 0) instead of showing the last frame.
-That is the writer's separate joining-player bug, and it is what makes the result look wrong.
+That is the writer's separate joining-player bug (D4), and it is what makes the result look wrong.
 - Loop counts are not synchronized.
 With a loop count of 2 or more, the joiner plays more loops after the leader has finished.

 Impact is low.
 It needs a play-once animation, which means a GIF without a NETSCAPE block or an app-set .finite repeatCount.
 It needs the same AnimatedImageSource at the same size key.
 And it needs the finished copy still in a window and visible, because a copy that moves off screen sets keepsFullBuffer to false and stops leading.
 The visible result, a static copy of a finished play-once animation, is also what a browser shows.